Imbi Paju: Biography

-Finnish, Swedish, English, Russian, German.
+Finnish, Swedish, English, Russian, German, Romania, Ukraine, Hungary.
 In 2007 it was selected for use in the Swedish school program Living History, which deals with both Nazi and Communist crimes.
 In 2008 the film Memories Denied was translated into Russian, as was the book in 2009.
 Since then Paju has travelled around Estonia presenting the book to Russian-speaking communities and has had the pleasure to meet with students, teachers, community groups, and others.

 In 2009, Paju and Finnish writer Sofi Oksanen published a collection of essays entitled Fear Was Behind Everything.
 How Estonia Lost its History and How to Get it Back (WSOY) which further develops the same themes.